IrfanZM/digital-garden-jekyll-template/_notes/arabic-grammar-yr1.md

 - However, most nouns will take a broken plural form, and some adjectives too.
 - These broken plurals can appear in several different 'scales', however in practice it is probably easier just to memorise plurals along with their singular forms.
+  - Broken plurals can either be diptotes or triptotes - there is more information in Chapter 7 of Haywood and Nahmad.
 - Broken plurals can be taken as feminine singular for the purposes of agreement.
 Therefore singular feminine adjectives and verbs can be used with broken masculine plurals.
   - The exception to this is when describing male human beings, where you would use broken masculine plurals as usual (unless there's a sound plural alternative).
+- When you place duals in an idhafa construct, the ن at the end is dropped, e.g., كتابا الرجل (the two books of the man).

 ## Verb sentences <a name="verb_sentences"></a>